When Machine Unlearning Jeopardizes Privacy: Hyperparameter Settings of Simple Models

 We use multiple ML models in our experiments.
-All models are implemented by sklearn version 0.22.
-For reproduction purpose, we list their parameter settings as follows: \begin{itemize} \item \textbf{Logistic Regression:} We use LBFGS as solver and $L_2$ penalty for regularization, and set other parameters as default.
+All models are implemented by sklearn version 0.22 except for the logistic regression classifier.
+For reproduction purpose, we list their hyperparameter settings as follows: